 Who is in charge of the Lower School?

 The Headmaster, Jay Piggot, remains as Headmaster of the both the Lower and Senior School.
-Alice Martineau is the Head of the Lower School and oversees the operation of this part of the College and its integration with the rest of the school.
+Ed Lance is the Head of the Lower School and oversees the operation of this part of the College and its integration with the rest of the school.

 Is there any Saturday school?

 There are no formal lessons on a Saturday morning but as well as midweek fixtures, some games fixtures are scheduled for Saturday mornings and all pupils selected for a team are expected to attend.

 Is there a school bus?